-Our next stop is Banh My 25 shop “French Baguette”, a little food stall with a few typical tiny Vietnamese chairs on the sidewalk where we enjoy the delicious and fresh baguettes while observing the neighborhood.
+Our next stop will be Banh My 25 shop “French Baguette”, a little food stall with a few typical tiny Vietnamese chairs on the sidewalk where we enjoy the delicious and fresh baguettes while observing the neighborhood.

-Continue to other food stalls in Hang Bo and Ho Hoan Kiem Street where we try some dishes such Che “Vietnamese style pudding” and Nom “papaya salad with beef”.
+Continue to other food stalls in Hang Bo and Ho Hoan Kiem Street where we’ll try some dishes such as Che “Vietnamese style pudding” and Nom “papaya salad with beef”.

 Note: the city tour program is flexible.
 Our guide would be more than happy to adjust the tour itinerary at your needs.
 You can skip one site or add another if you so wish.

 Overnight in Hanoi